PiRogueToolSuite/PiRogueToolSuite.github.io/content/blog/Announcement - PiRogue v2 urgent upgrade/index.md

 categories: ['announcements']
 ---

 We released version 2 of PiRogue on October 24, 2024.
-If you installed a PiRogue between October 24, 2024 and October 31, 2024, you **must** run the following commands on your PiRogue as soon as possible:
+If you installed a PiRogue between October 24, 2024 and October 31, 2024, you **must** run the following commands on your PiRogue:

 ```shell {title="Upgrade your PiRogue"}
 sudo wget -O /etc/apt/sources.list.d/pirogue.list https://pts-project.org/debian-12/pirogue.list